9 of the Best Water Party Games

 4. Water balloon target game

 Kids will love any party game that involves water balloons!
-You can buy water balloon target game kits that include all the things you need to play the game.
+All you need is some water balloons and a bucket.
 Once you’ve filled up the water balloons, get the kids to take it in turns to throw the balloons into the bucket.
 The winner is the person who gets the most balloons in the bucket – award water pistols as prizes.

 5. Tug of water war

-This is so easy to set up (providing you have some sort of toy slide or slight gradient in your garden).
-It provides hours of fun and tons of laughter.
-You need to purchase some plastic tarp (it needs to be at least 4ft wide and 12ft long) and attach it to the end of a slide of on an incline within reach of a hose.
-Spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
+This is so easy to set up and will provide hours of fun and tons of laughter.
+Take a water slide and spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
 Make sure there are no rocks or sharp objects sticking up to puncture the plastic or hurt children.
 Then, dressed in their swimming costumes or trunks, get them to slide down one by one – some going headfirst, feet first or even cross legged.
 Make it competitive party game by marking who gets the furthest on the slide.

 Pair off kids into teams of two and line them up facing one another about 3ft apart.
 Give each team a water balloon.
-Each team begins to throw the water balloon back and forth, taking a step back after each successful toss, widening the distance between them.
+Players throw the water balloon back and forth, taking a step back after each successful toss, widening the distance between them.
 The team that can toss the balloon the farthest without dropping or exploding the water balloon wins.

 Use a hose pipe to spray a jet of water horizontally and get the kids to take it in turns to limbo underneath.
 Lower the jet after each successful limbo and put on some calypso or fun party music to get the guests in the full summer swing.

-Top tip: Don’t forget the water pistols in the party bags!
+Top tip: Don’t forget to put water pistols in the party bags!